kylebrussell/fed-policy-cli/prd.md

 * **Primary Goal:** To provide a user with a data-driven framework for understanding and simulating Federal Reserve monetary policy decisions.
 * **Objectives:**
-  * To aggregate and store key historical economic data locally.
+  * To aggregate and store a flexible, expandable set of key historical economic data locally.
-  * To provide an interactive command-line interface (CLI) for defining economic scenarios.
+  * To provide an interactive command-line interface (CLI) for defining complex, weighted economic scenarios.
-  * To programmatically identify and display historical periods that match a user-defined scenario.
+  * To implement a powerful analysis engine that uses similarity algorithms to identify and rank historical periods analogous to a user-defined scenario.
+  * To generate detailed, visually-rich, and dynamic reports within the CLI that compare scenarios and outline Fed actions.
   * To clearly present the Federal Reserve's actions (changes in the Fed Funds Rate) during those historical analogues.
-  * To generate a simple, probabilistic summary of potential future Fed actions based on the historical findings.

 ## 3. Target Audience